TRUCK DRIVING TRAINING PROGRAM

 No one should enter the trucking industry without being prepared to sacrifice some home time.
 Even local drivers may put in over 10 hours a day.

-Most good paying local and short haul companies prefer at least a year=s experience OTR, thus demonstrating reliability and skill of prospective drivers.
+Most good paying local and short haul companies prefer at least a year experience Over-the-Road (OTR), thus demonstrating reliability and skill of prospective drivers.
 The OTR industry will give an out-of-school new driver a training period with an experienced Driver Trainer to get them started (period of four weeks or more).
 Local and short haul usually do not have this extra training.

 While solo driving companies (one driver in the truck versus a team operation) often allow a rider in the truck, smaller children are normally not allowed to ride.